fastforwardlabs/mdffreport13/src/02-background.md

 ![Figure source: [Spurious Correlations](https://www.tylervigen.com/spurious-correlations).](figures/spurious-correlation.png)

 In real world systems, spurious correlations can be cause for serious ethical concerns.
-For instance, certain characteristics may be associated with individuals or minority groups, but these particular characteristics are not important to our model.
-However, the model weights them as important during a learning task.
-This can easily embed bias and unfairness into an algorithm based on spurious correlations in a given dataset.
+For instance, certain characteristics may be spuriously associated with individuals or minority groups, and these characteristics may be highly predictive.
+As such, the model weights them as important during a learning task.
+This can easily embed bias and unfairness into an algorithm based on the spurious correlations in a given dataset.

 #### The Principle of Common Cause